SiddarthaPolisetty/SPTestRailReporter/SPTestRailReporterExample/Pods/SPTestRailReporter/README.md

 - Get real-time insights into your testing progress.
 - Integrates with your issue tracker & test automation.

-## How to integrate SPTestRailReporter into your project
+## Add SPTestRailReporter to your project
+- Simply add [`pod 'SPTestRailReporter', '1.0.0'`](https://cocoapods.org/?q=SPTestRail) as a dependency in your project.
-- At present we have this [SPTestRailReporter](https://github.com/SiddarthaPolisetty/SPTestRailReporter) Repository.
-You can download and start building cool stuff.
+- You can also fork/download and start building cool stuff with [SPTestRailReporter Repository](https://github.com/SiddarthaPolisetty/SPTestRailReporter).
-- We are busy building more features and eventually create a pod to easily plug and play :)

 ## Using SPTestRailReporter
-**SPTestRailReporter** performs almost all CRUD operations on all entities supported by TestRail api v2.
+**SPTestRailReporter** performs CRUD operations on most entities supported by TestRail api v2.
 The following documentation helps you onboard SPTestRailReporter.

 - Headers Required
     ```objective-c
-    #import "SPTestRailReporter.h"
-    #import "SPTestRailConfigurationBuilder.h"
+    #import <SPTestRailReporter/SPTestRailReporter.h>
     ```

 - Configure to Point to your TestRail instance, provide credentials for accessing the api's.